zbraniecki/l20n.js/docs/builtins.rst

 ``PLURAL``
-    If the variable passed from the developer is a number and is used in a selector expression, L20n will implicitly call a `PLURAL` built-in on it.
+    If the variable passed from the developer is a number and is used in a selector expression, L20n will implicitly call a `PLURAL` function on it.

     Example::